+EDRS 771......
+EDUCATIONAL RESEARCH: TEACHER LEADERSHIP......

-Prerequisite: EDRS 519, EDRS 702 Using foundational methods of design and analysis, students conduct action research related to teacher leadership.
+Using foundational methods of design and analysis, students conduct action research related to teacher leadership.
 A capstone research project, including a review of literature, a systematic inquiry of a research problem, implementation of an intervention, analysis and interpretation of data, and reflection for instructional adjustment.

-Education Teacher (EDTE) EDTE 500 GRADUATE STUDY AND INITIAL LICENSURE.......0 CREDITS Orientation to graduate education programs leading to initial licensure.
+Education Teacher (EDTE)

+Orientation to graduate education programs leading to initial licensure.
 Readiness for online learning and expectations related to scholarly writing skills are introduced.

-EDTE 501 INITIAL LICENSURE ORIENTATION0 CREDITS Orientation to the Teacher Intern Program and graduate-level work.
+EDTE 501 INITIAL LICENSURE ORIENTATION0 CREDITS

+Orientation to the Teacher Intern Program and graduate-level work.
 Readiness for online learning and expectations related to scholarly writing skills are introduced.

 An overview of educational characteristics and their application in today's classrooms, including sociological, historical, legal, and philosophical foundations of education, important theoretical developments related to teaching and learning, child and adolescent development, cognition, and educational research.

-EDTE 512 INCLUSIVE ENVIRONMENTS3 CREDITS Survey of principles of inclusive environments, including application of strategies for effective instruction related to students from diverse ethnic, racial, and socioeconomic backgrounds, students with disabilities, students who are gifted and talented, English language learners, and students at risk.
+Survey of principles of inclusive environments, including application of strategies for effective instruction related to students from diverse ethnic, racial, and socioeconomic backgrounds, students with disabilities, students who are gifted and talented, English language learners, and students at risk.

 Develops pedagogical foundational skills for clinical practice such as instructional context, lesson planning, interactive instructional strategies, differentiation, assessment, integrating technology, and reflective practice.
 Students will also complete twenty hours of field experience.

-EDTE 526...LITERATURE FOR ELEMENTARY READERS.......3 CREDITS
+A specialized course for teacher interns who are completing the accelerated Teach Now Pathway.
+Provides instruction for creating lesson plans, differentiation, technology integration, and classroom management for the novice teacher.
+This course is by permission only.